Wordcast

 • What is the say command on Mac?

 The macOS Terminal `say` command speaks text — for example `say -v Alex "hello"` — and can export audio with `say -o file.m4a`.
-It is power-user only with no interface.
-Wordcast gives the same Mac text to speech in a browser tab with a speed slider, voice picker, and word highlighting.
+Wordcast instead provides a browser interface with a speed slider, voice picker, and sentence highlighting, but no audio export.

 • How do I turn off Mac text to speech?